Advertisement

 Crystal Retinal

-What working for a dermatologist has taught me: Sandwiching actives.
+What working for a dermatologist has taught me: Sandwiching actives

-"I have my own studio, and I also work for a dermatologist, Cheryl Karcher, who is an amazing medical director.
+"I have my own studio, and I also work for a dermatologist, Cheryl Karcher, MD, who is an amazing medical director.
 Working for her has been transformative in my learning and my knowledge on skin because I never stop learning working there.

 "The concept of placing robust actives between really non-robust products is something that I take so literally in my own practice in taking care of my own skin, but it's something that I really base my foundation of working with everybody on.